-Mortgage/ Construction
+Mortgage/ Construction Loan

-Name of LLC Loan Balance (a.)
+Name of LLC Balance (a.)
 Maturity Date

-Grayson Properties (b.) \$ 12,460 2014
+Grayson Properties (b.) \$ 12,381 2014

-Brunswick Associates 7,901 2015
+Brunswick Associates 7,863 2015

-Arlington Medical Properties 23,864 2015
+Arlington Medical Properties 23,674 2015

-DVMC Properties 3,942 2015
+DVMC Properties 3,916 2015

 FTX MOB Phase II (c.)
 5,596 2017

-PCH Southern Properties 6,583 2017
+PCH Southern Properties 6,551 2017

-PCH Medical Properties 8,596 2018
+PCH Medical Properties 8,557 2018

-\$ 68,942
+\$ 68,538

-(a.)
-All mortgage loans, other than construction loans, require monthly principal payments through maturity and include a balloon principal payment upon maturity.
+- (a.)
+All mortgage loans, other than construction loans, require monthly principal payments through maturity and include a balloon principal payment upon maturity. - (b.)

-(b.)
 We believe the terms of this loan are within current market underwriting criteria.
-At this time, we expect to refinance this loan during 2014 (matures in July, 2014) for three to ten year terms at the then current market interest rates.
-In the unexpected event that we are unable to refinance this loan on reasonable terms, we will explore other financing alternatives, including, among other things, potentially increasing our equity investment in the property utilizing funds borrowed under our revolving credit facility.
+At this time, we expect to refinance this loan during 2014 (this loan was extended through October 1, 2014) for a three to ten year term at the then current market interest rate.
+In the unexpected event that we are unable to refinance this loan on reasonable terms, we will explore other financing alternatives, including, among other things, potentially increasing our equity investment in the property utilizing funds borrowed under our revolving credit facility. - (c.)

-(c.)
 Construction loan.

 Pursuant to the operating agreements of the LLCs, the third-party member and the Trust, at any time, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the Non-Offering Member ("Offer to Purchase") at the equivalent proportionate Transfer Price.
 The Non-Offering Member has 60 days to either: (i) purchase the entire ownership interest of the Offering Member at the Transfer Price, or; (ii) sell its entire ownership interest to the Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The Non-Offering Member at the equivalent proportionate Transfer Price.
-The losing of the transfer must occur within 60 days of the acceptance by the Non-Offering Member.
+The closing of the transfer must occur within 60 days of the acceptance by the Non-Offering Member.